Solicitors for You

 Does a grant of probate show the value of an estate?

+Many people are unexpectedly thrust into the probate process after the death of a loved one and it can initially seem daunting.
 Valuing the estate of the deceased is a vital part of this process.
-Here, we explain what a Grant of Probate is, what it shows about the value of an estate, and how the probate process follows from this grant.
+Here, we explain what a grant of probate is, what it shows about the value of an estate, and how the probate process follows from this grant.

 Probate is often the last thing on our minds when we lose a loved one.
 Dealing with someone’s affairs is understandably a stressful time and many of us may put it off for as long as possible.
 However, it is important that the correct procedures are followed and that the correct valuation of their estate is given to the Probate Registry.

+It is a common misconception that a grant of probate is not required to deal with the assets of someone who has made a will.
+It is, however, the value of the deceased’s estate that determines whether or not a grant of probate is needed.
 While there are cases where it is not required, the majority of people will need the grant, particularly when there is property involved.

-Below, we explain what a Grant of Probate is, what it shows when it is granted, whether it shows the value of an estate, and how Percy Hughes & Roberts can help with any potential probate query you may have.
+Below, we explain what a grant of probate is, what it shows when it is granted, whether it shows the value of an estate, and how Percy Hughes & Roberts can help with any potential probate query you may have.
+If you have any questions we have not answered, our expert probate solicitors are happy to speak to you and provide the legal services you need.
+You can contact us by completing the enquiry form below or by calling 0151 666 9090.

-What is a Grant of Probate?
+What is a grant of probate?

-A Grant of Probate is a particular type of Grant of Representation obtained from the court.
+A grant of probate is a particular type of grant of representation obtained from the court.
 It confirms that the executor of a will has the legal authority to administer the estate of the deceased.
+In order to get the grant, executors need to apply to the local Probate Registry by filling out all of the relevant forms, including an Inheritance Tax form in some cases.

-Once it has been granted, the executors have the ability to handle the estate, including closing bank accounts, selling property, and paying any debts or expenses of the administration of the estate.
+Once it has been granted, the executors have the authority to handle the estate, including closing bank accounts, selling property, and paying any debts or expenses of the administration of the estate.
 The grant also proves the validity of the will.

 In the majority of cases, executors will need to obtain a grant of probate.
 You will not need a grant of probate if the deceased owned everything in their estate jointly with someone else.
 In this case, the ownership would be automatically transferred to the surviving owner(s).

-What does a Grant of Probate show?
+What does a grant of probate show?

-Executors will receive the Grant of Probate up to eight weeks after applying in most cases.
+Executors will receive the grant of probate up to eight weeks after applying in most cases.
 There are a number of important details that are listed on the document, including:

-The deceased’s information:
+The deceased’s information

 • Full name and address of the deceased